collegefishies/comp-phys/README.md

 Everything is in the eqm namespace, so to access everything you either need to add `eqm::` or `using namespace eqm`

+If you're a primo-coder who doesn't want to read through my verbosity, just check out `vec.h` and `rk10.h` for almost everything you need to know.
+Be warned that `rk10.h` is verbose too.

 # vec.h
 Contains two classes, `eqm::nvector` and `eqm::vector`.
 ## vector